DancesWithDingo/ViewModelToolkit/README.md

     string _NumberStringErrorText;
 }
 ```
-When writing an `Initialize()` method, keep in mind that it can be called more than once in a page's lifecycle.
+When writing an `Initialize` method, keep in mind that it can be called more than once in a page's lifecycle.
 As such, it's important to ensure that the method cleans up any class-wide properties (such as observable collections, event handlers, etc.) before doing any initialization.
-And to repeat, the `Source` property is intented to represent the object passed in through `Initialize()` and thus should not be changed unless reinitializing the ViewModel.
+And to repeat, the `Source` property is intented to represent the object passed in through `Initialize` and thus should not be changed unless reinitializing the ViewModel.

-The `Update()` function manages parsing from string to integer, returning the value of the number entered.
-And the `Validate()` function evaluates the state of the ViewModel properties.
-Note that the call to `base.Validate(bool)` sets a boolean flag named `IsValid` that can be used to determine the current state, for example in the `CanExecute()` declaration of the `ICommand` interface.
+The `Update` function manages parsing from string to integer, returning the value of the number entered.
+And the `Validate` function evaluates the state of the ViewModel properties.
+Note that the call to `base.Validate(bool)` sets a boolean flag named `IsValid` that can be used to determine the current state, for example in the `CanExecute` declaration of the `ICommand` interface.

-The `Set<T>` override adds another optional parameter, `shouldValidate: bool`.
-When set to true, the `Validate()` function will be called each time the property is set.
-The default behavior does not validate, and the Validate() method can be called manually at any time after initialization for more precise control of the validation process.
+Within the NumberString property declaration, the `Set<T>` override adds another optional parameter, `shouldValidate: bool`.
+When set to true, the `Validate` function will be called each time the property is set.
+The default behavior does not validate, and the `Validate` method can be called manually at any time after initialization for more precise control of the validation process.

-#### `CoreNavigation.NavigateToPage<TResult, TPage, TViewModel>`
+### Model-based Simple Navigation

-The `CoreNavigation` class provides the static function `TResult NavigateToPage<TResult, TPage, TViewModel>` to make it easier to instantiate and navigate to a page managing a data `Source` item.
+The `CoreNavigation` class provides the static function `TModel NavigateToPage<TModel, TView, TViewModel>` to make it easier to instantiate and navigate to a page managing a data `Source` item.
 To do this manually, we'd need the following commands:

 ```cs
 var pg = new ModalPage();